 Dark Horse CPAs leads with three quantified metrics: 80% NPS (industry average is 38-39%), 550+ 5-star reviews on Google and Yelp, and 90% client retention.
 Each metric expands into an explanation.
 Numbers with context beat numbers alone.

-The team page does the most work.
-It’s a filterable directory where prospects search CPAs by service type, specialty, and industry, including niche filters like 1031 Exchange, Cryptocurrency/NFTs, and QSBS.
+The team page is a filterable directory where prospects search CPAs by service type, specialty, and industry.
 Casual branded photos (cowboy hats, horses) give the firm personality without looking unprofessional.
-It’s a cloud-based firm with 40+ location pages, a multi-brand ecosystem (Dark Horse CPAs, Private Wealth, Cannabis CPAs), and SOC 2 compliance.
-Content coverage is deep: blog, vlog, podcast, pricing page, FAQ, and Cybersecurity Advisory as a service.
+It’s cloud-based with 40+ location pages and SOC 2 compliance, which matters for a firm handling financial data remotely.

 The design is polished but not visually distinctive the way Avalon or Little Fish are.
 It reads as a well-executed corporate site rather than a brand statement.